 Intel® Omni-Path Architecture (Intel® OPA) Training

 The next generation of HPC switch technology, Intel® Omni-Path Fabric (Intel® OP Fabric), is designed for improving system-level packaging and network efficiency.
-It enables a broad class of computations requiring scalable, tightly coupled CPU, memory, and storage resources.
-The training below will help you become familiar with Intel® OPA.
+It enables a broad class of computations requiring scalable, tightly coupled processor, memory, and storage resources.
+These training materials help you become familiar with Intel® OPA.

 Advanced Features of the Intel OPA Network Layers

 Access hands-on workshops, code samples, case studies, and domain-focused training to get the most out of your code on Intel architecture.
 We also encourage you to check out the Intel® Software Innovator and Intel® Black Belt Software Developer programs.

 Intel Xeon Processor Family & Intel Xeon Phi Product Family